jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `bind-ip-addr-prometheus`: IP address of the haproxy's internal Prometheus exporter.
 * `bind-ip-addr-stats`: IP address of the statistics page.
 See also [`stats-port`](#stats).

-On v0.17 `bind-ip-addr-http` changed from `Global` to `Frontend` scope, which means it can be used now as Ingress annotation.
-If used as annotation, it needs to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.
+On v0.17 `bind-ip-addr-http` changed from `Global` to `Frontend` scope, which means it can be used now as Ingress annotation, provided that the ingress resource references a custom frontend.
+See [HTTP Frontends](#http-frontends) on how to reference a custom frontend using annotation.

 See also: